ABOUT THE FOUNDATION

 TO THE FOUNDATION?

-While lawsuits challenging Rider University’s attempt to sell or relocate Westminster Choir College remain in place, and as Rider administration continues its efforts to relocate the school, the need for an entity committed to protecting Westminster’s legacy, ensure its long-term viability, and develop an alternative strategy to achieve these goals is clear.
+While lawsuits challenging Rider University’s attempt to sell the Westminster Choir College campus remain in place, the need for an entity committed to protecting Westminster’s legacy, ensure its long-term viability, and develop a strategy to achieve these goals is clear.

 Rider administration has expressly stated that the purpose of the proposed move of Westminster Choir College from Princeton to the Lawrenceville campus is to blend it with Rider University, eliminate its existence as an independent and separate school of higher education, and create a new brand.
 This is against the terms of 1991 Merger Agreement in which Rider was given Westminster Choir College under a promise of protection and stewardship.
 The Merger Agreement requires that the resources of Westminster are to be used by Rider University for Westminster’s programs, and that Rider is obliged to maintain the Choir College’s separate identity.

-The Foundation will continue all measures necessary to stop the relocation or sale of the Choir College, as well as the attempt to use these proceeds for Rider University's benefit rather than for Westminster's programs, as they were intended.
-Your generous financial support is critical to the success of the Westminster Foundation’s efforts to preserve the legacy, restore the independence, and ensure the future of Westminster Choir College.
+The Foundation will continue all measures necessary to stop the sale of the Princeton campus, as well as the attempt to use proceeds for Rider University's benefit rather than for Westminster's programs, as they were intended.
+Your generous financial support is critical to the success of the Westminster Foundation’s efforts to preserve the legacy and ensure the future of Westminster Choir College.

 Contributions to the Westminster Foundation, Princeton, New Jersey, Inc. are tax-deductible pursuant to section 501(c)(3) of the Internal Revenue Code.
 (EIN 82-4291802).
 Contributions to the Foundation are not refundable.
 The Foundation’s viewpoints and solicitations are not in any way affiliated with Rider University or Westminster Choir College.
 Your generous gift in support of current efforts to ensure the future of our treasured school will be immediately put to use and are sincerely appreciated.